 In Remembrance of Richard Bowers

 In March, the North Plains District Board of Directors voted unanimously to dedicate the district’s classroom and meeting facility at the North Plain Water Conservation Center to Richard S. Bowers.
-The Richard S. Bowers Learning Center dedication is planned for 11:00 AM June 14, 2016 at the North Plains Water Conservation Center about 9 miles north of Dumas Texas.
+The Richard S. Bowers Learning Center dedication was held on June 14, 2016 at the North Plains Water Conservation Center about 9 miles north of Dumas, Texas.
 Mr. Bowers passed away on November 14, 2015, leaving a distinguished career dedicated to public service and leadership in water conservation for over 35 years.
 Mr. Bowers became the general manager of the Panhandle Groundwater Conservation District, located in White Dear in 1979 until he accepted the general manager’s position at North Plains Groundwater Conservation District in 1987.
 Mr. Bowers managed, lived and raised his family in the district for twenty years before moving to Burnet to assume the general manager position at the Central Texas Groundwater Conservation District in 2007.
 In August 2011, he officially retired.
 Even after his retirement he served as interim general manager for the Upper Trinity Groundwater Conservation District in Springtown, Texas in 2014.

 Richard Bowers served as president of numerous organizations throughout his career including the Texas Water Conservation Association, Texas Alliance of Groundwater Districts, and the National Groundwater Management Districts Association (GMDA), as well as, chairing the Tarleton State University Hydrology Advisory Council.